jonaskello/tslint-immutable/README.md

 ## How to develop

-To execute the tests run `yarn test`.
+To execute the tests first run `yarn build` and then run `yarn test`.

+While working on the code you can run `yarn test:work`.
+This script also builds before running the tests.
+To run a subset of the tests, change the path for `yarn test:work` in `package.json.

 To release a new package version run `yarn publish:patch`, `yarn publish:minor`, or `yarn publish:major`.

 ## Prior work